upsilun/mfile/README.md

 This project is licensed under the **MIT License** because who needs proprietary licenses anyway? 🤓

 Feel free to fork, clone, and have fun creating files like a boss! 💼✨

+## Note ✨

+This project was born out of boredom, but I use these commands seriously as alternatives to the usual Windows CMD ones 😀.